Wednesday, 26 November 2025

 Football is back, and it feels like it’s been ages since I’ve had the chance to chat with you all.
 Unfortunately, it wasn’t the most joyful weekend for Arsenal.
 Sunderland’s Brian Bobby snatched a late equaliser at the Stadium of Light, leaving the game level at 2-2.
 It felt like a sucker punch, to be honest.

 The first half was mostly Sunderland’s, as they pressed and probed, while we seemed to be playing a bit within ourselves.
 We eventually got caught out by a direct free-kick going long to a former Arsenal academy player, Ballard, who outmuscled Declan Rice and smashed one past Raya into the top right corner.
 There goes our clean sheet run.
 I was furious, honestly.
 It felt like déjà vu.
 If you checked my #Anaijagunner match preview, I had a gut feeling this would be a banana skin wrapped in a banana skin.
 Either we’d drop points or lose our clean sheet run.
 Well, it was both: 2 points dropped and our first goals conceded in over a month.
 But Arsenal came alive in the second half.
 We looked hungrier, played faster, passed with more precision – and it was only a matter of time before we got the equaliser.
 Saka stepped up to level things, and then, with a sprinkle of Trossard magic, we went in front.
 That goal was a beauty, no doubt.
 But then, with less than two minutes of added time left, Bobby’s equaliser left us reeling.
 A sucker punch.
-Okay Newcastle, now we too know what that feels like okay.
+I guess you can say to Newcastle fans, now we too know what that feels like.
 We dust ourselves, we move on.

 A Painful International Break for Arsenal & Nigeria